-As you can see from our itinerary.
-We go for the summit on day 15/16 if you go on our climb that includes our Everest base camp trek.
+As you can see from our itinerary, our plan is to go for the summit on day 15/16 if you go on our climb that includes our Everest base camp trek.
 We can also develop specific itineraries for you and your team and will give you the best chance at making the summit.
-We have world class climbing Sherpa’s, quality western guides and we know how to help you train and prepare to be successful.
+We have world class climbing Sherpa’s, quality western guides, and we know how to help you train and prepare to be successful.
 READ MORE about our approach to climbing Island peak.

 After you have decided to join one of our team, the most important thing to consider is coming with excellent physical conditioning and technical skills needed for your climb.
 We can help you with this so get in touch today.

-Our team came well prepared.
-We had two mountain rescue team members.
-Rock climber and everyone had been on a mountain training courses.
+Our team came well prepared on this occasion.
+We had two mountain rescue team members, rock climbers and everyone had been on a mountain training courses.
 We do run courses in Scotland if you are interested in developing your mountaineering skill set.
-We ran some training in Chuckung.
-We had everyone jumaring, abseiling, crossing ladders and preparing the challenge ahead.
+We ran some training in Chuckung, where we had everyone jumaring, abseiling, crossing ladders and preparing the challenge ahead.

-After leaving Chuckung, we trekked 3 hours into Island peak base camp for two nights in base camp and one additional night in high camp.
+After leaving Chuckung, we trekked 3 hours into Island peak base camp, where we stayed for two nights in base camp and one additional night in high camp.
 No matter what you read in blogs on the internet, the reason most people do not use a high camp on Island peak is access to WATER.